Hautprobleme im Gesicht in den Wechseljahren – Ursachen & Lösungen

 Nutrition with a focus on antioxidants

-Nuts, green vegetables and berries provide vitamins that can neutralize free radicals.
+Nuts, green vegetables, and berries provide vitamins that can neutralize free radicals.

-Regular, gentle exfoliation
+Regular, gentle peeling

 A mild enzyme peel removes dead skin cells without irritating the skin.